From the author:

 Everybody's darling or dork on duty?

 Whoever wants to push things can not be Everybody's Darling.
 Or is it?
 Those who value human contacts should be able to save themselves for private life.
 Is that so?
 Can one be really nice at work or have a strong social incompetence?

-Which prejudices do the representatives of the two camps face each other?
-Is there the golden mean?
-And how do executives find out if their team is better served by the guy "lonely wolf" or "Mr. Nice Guy "fits; How can you assess the motivation behind the actions of your employees?
+What prejudices do the representatives of the two camps face?
+Is there a golden mean?
+And how do executives find out whether the type “lonely wolf” or “Mr. Nice Guy ”fits; how can you assess the motivation behind the actions of your employees?

 A-types and B-types - cliché or reality?

 Most of us know both extremes: colleagues A, who is competent and who is asked for support, because he is not afraid to go through when things need to be done quickly.
 When he is playing in the coffee kitchen, he is usually not there - and is not really missed on such occasions.

 Then there are Collegues B, who just clashes with everyone, who also takes time for the interpersonal, which one can at any time ask for an assessment of the film, which he last seen in the cinema and which one then, depending on how the Judgment fails, also looks or not.

 Who would you rather have in the team?

 Who would you prefer in your team?
 Are you already working with both colleagues?
 Which of the two is the more competent?